tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 also allowed to make queries for encryptions of messages on their choice, hence the $\text{CPA}$.
-One neat aspect of public-key encryption is that we don't need to allow for these, since the adversary can use the public key to do encryption by themselves.
+One neat aspect of public-key encryption is that we don't need to allow for these, since the adversary can use the public key to do encryption themself.
 We also need to model the hash function used inside of our encryption scheme.
 We model this as a random oracle, making $H$ a perfectly random function, which we allow the adversary to query.
 Putting this all together, our game pair looks